MrBounty/Data_portfolio/README.md

 ---

 # 📝 About me
 👋 Hello!
-I'm an AI enthusiast and aspiring AI engineer with a passion for emerging technologies and data-driven solutions.
-Currently, I work as a Consultant in Emerging Technologies and Data at EY, where I have been involved in AI projects and gained valuable experience in business, project management, storytelling, and presentation skills.
+I'm an AI enthusiast and aspiring AI engineer with a passion for deep learning, emerging technologies and data-driven solutions.
+Currently, I work as a Consultant in Data & Analytics and Emerging Technologies at EY Luxembourg, where I have been involved in AI projects and gained valuable experience in business, project management, storytelling, and presentation skills.

 💼 **Professional Experience:**
-- Consultant in Emerging Technologies and Data at EY, specializing in AI projects.
+- Consultant in Data & Analytics and Emerging Technologies at EY, specializing in AI projects.
 - Completed two internships in university laboratories, expanding my knowledge in the field.

 💪 **Skills and Expertise:**
-- Proficient in Python, machine learning, deep learning, NLP, and Large Language Models.
+- Proficient in Python, machine learning, deep learning, data manipulation, NLP, and Large Language Models.
-- Enthusiastic about programming, problem-solving, and constantly learning about emerging technologies.
+- Enthusiastic about programming, problem-solving, and constantly learning.
-- Good knowledge of SQL, MongoDB, and software development.
+- Good knowledge of SQL, MongoDB, model deployement and software development.

 🎓 **Education and Certifications:**
-- Master's degree in Engineering.
+- Master's degree in Engineering, more information below.
 - Multiple certifications in section below.
+- Multiple books in section below

 🌟 **Unique Selling Proposition:**
 - I'm a dedicated AI aficionado, known for my hard work, intelligence, and autodidactic nature.